matlab-actions/.github/profile/README.md

 - [Continuous Integration with MATLAB on CI Platforms](https://www.mathworks.com/help/matlab/matlab_prog/continuous-integration-with-matlab-on-ci-platforms.html)

 ## Contact Us
-If you have any questions or suggestions, please contact MathWorks&reg; at [continuous-integration@mathworks.com](mailto:continuous-integration@mathworks.com).
+If you have any questions or suggestions, contact MathWorks at [continuous-integration@mathworks.com](mailto:continuous-integration@mathworks.com).